-Heresies are seminal ideas that are at fundamental variance with the established order.
-Over the many years I have been advising governments and corporations I have often been branded a heretic.
-I have invariably taken this as a compliment.
-In the quest for alternative wisdom and new ways of knowing, this short book of essays examines the future of humanity from a mindfully contrarian perspective.
+Heresies are seminal ideas that fundamental variance with the established order.
+Over the many years I have been advising governments and corporations I have often been branded heretic.
+I have invariably take this compliment.
+In quest for alternative wisdom and new ways of knowing, this short book of essays examines the future of humanity as mindfully contrarian perspective.

 Price: $3.99 USD.
 Words: 47,760.
 Language: English.
 Published: December 7, 2012.

-The 10 years of action research that ultimately gave rise to The Five Literacies of Global Leadership (published by Jossey-Bass in 2007) shattered outdated myths and preconceptions concerning what constitutes effective leadership.
-Open Heart – Open Mind is a primer for government and business executives who want to access and practice Five Literacies leadership in their own organizations.
+The 10 years of action research that ultimately gave rise It Five Literacies of Global Leadership (published by Jossey-Bass in 2007) shattered outdated myths and preconceptions concernes what constitutes effective leadership.
+Open Heart – Open Mind as primer government and business executives who want to access and practice Five Literacies leadership the own organizations.

 Price: $70 USD.
 Pages: 386.
 Language: English.
 Published: May, 2007.